-Our thoughtfully designed programs provide intellectual stimulation, spiritually uplifting, social enrichment with opportunities to explore new interests like adaptive fitness classes, arts and crafts workshops.
+Our thoughtfully designed programs provide intellectual stimulation, spiritually uplifting, and social enrichment with opportunities to explore new interests like adaptive fitness classes, and arts and crafts workshops.
 Enjoy various outings around the Saint Petersburg waterfront and local eateries.
-Live performances and in-house musical programs, and an array of games and group activities.
+Live performances, in-house musical programs, and various games and group activities.

-Wheelchair-accessible transportation is available to residents for nearly any medical appointment in the area, plus, scheduled shopping trips and transportation for scheduled community outings.
-We use our own vehicles, which are air-conditioned and rigorously maintained, and drivers who are certified and trained in resident transportation.
+Wheelchair-accessible transportation is available to residents for nearly any medical appointment in the area, plus scheduled shopping trips and transportation for scheduled community outings.
+We use our vehicles, which are air-conditioned and rigorously maintained, and drivers who are certified and trained in resident transportation.

-In 1990, Coreen “Corky” Brownell, who was a member of the Masonic Home Service Guild, came up with the idea to hand out sundry items and health and beauty aids to residents for no charge.
-She issued a request to Masonic Lodges and Chapters, then donations started coming in from across the state.
+In 1990, Coreen “Corky” Brownell, a member of the Masonic Home Service Guild, came up with the idea to hand out sundry items and health and beauty aids to residents for no charge.
+She issued a request to Masonic Lodges and Chapters.
+Then donations started coming in from across the state.

-Today, twice a week, residents enjoy stopping by Corky’s Cupboard to pick up health and beauty aids they might be out of and spend a few minutes socializing.
-The shop is stocked with in-kind donations and run by volunteers, so there’s no charge for these items that residents might need between their own shopping trips.
+Today, residents enjoy stopping by Corky’s Cupboard twice a week to pick up health and beauty aids they might be out of and spend a few minutes socializing.
+The shop is stocked with in-kind donations and run by volunteers, so there’s no charge for these items that residents might need between their shopping trips.